MicrosoftDocs/iis-docs/iis/publish/using-webdav/how-to-use-custom-properties-with-webdav.md

 ---
 title: "How to Use Custom Properties With WebDAV"
 author: rmcmurray
-description: "Introduction Microsoft released a new WebDAV extension module that was completely rewritten for Internet Information Services 7.0 (IIS 7.0) on Windows Server..." ms.date: 02/14/2008 ms.assetid: 9cedd308-783d-4a43-92c7-606c2f51bb6d msc.legacyurl: /learn/publish/using-webdav/how-to-use-custom-properties-with-webdav
+description: Microsoft released a new WebDAV extension module that was completely rewritten for Internet Information Services 7.0 (IIS 7.0) on Windows Server® 2008. ms.date: 02/14/2008 ms.assetid: 9cedd308-783d-4a43-92c7-606c2f51bb6d msc.legacyurl: /learn/publish/using-webdav/how-to-use-custom-properties-with-webdav